 Top of the page

-Cardiac catheterization is a procedure your doctor uses to see images of your child's heart and blood vessels.
+Cardiac catheterization is a procedure your doctor uses to see images and get information about your child's heart and blood vessels from the inside.
 It can also be done to fix some congenital heart defects.
 This is a kind of heart problem that your child is born with.

 Your doctor doesn't need to make any cuts to do the procedure.
 Instead, the doctor uses a thin tube called a catheter.
-The catheter is put into a blood vessel in the groin, neck, or other place on your child's groin.
+The catheter is put into a blood vessel in the groin, neck, or other place on your child's body.
 Then the doctor moves the catheter through the blood vessel to the heart.
 The doctor may use the catheter to take blood samples and measurements, such as blood pressure.
 A dye can be put into the catheter.
 The doctor can take X-ray pictures of the dye as it moves through your child's heart and blood vessels.
 If the doctor is going to fix a heart problem, special tools are moved through the catheter to the heart.
 The doctor uses these tools to fix the problem.
 Then the catheter is removed from your child's body.